armytag/langs/qathebo/grammar/derivation.md

 #### _-pi_

 This suffix denotes the abstract sense of the base modifier.
+The result is a Group 5 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"large"</dd>